 How Long Do I Have To File a Lawsuit After a Distracted Driving Accident in Florida?

 In most auto accident cases, the statute of limitations is two years in Florida.
 If you fail to file a personal injury lawsuit within two years of the accident, you lose your right to seek compensation entirely.
 There may be exceptions, but you shouldn’t delay your claim.

-Contact a Port St. Lucie Distracted Driving Accident Lawyer for a Free Consultation
+Contact a Port St. Lucie Car Crash Lawyer for a Free Consultation

 When drivers don’t pay attention, they make the roads more dangerous for everyone.
 If you were injured in a crash involving a distracted driver, contact Kibbey Wagner, PLLC today.
 A Port St. Lucie distracted driving accident lawyer can help you fight for the maximum compensation available.